Last updated on November 27th, 2018

 7.Don’t Live in Pigeon-Hole

 The initial accommodation that you choose is going to be your personal space for initial 4-5 months at the minimum.
 So, it goes without saying that you need to find a decent sized room which can comfortably accommodate all your stuff without making it look like a storage shed.
-In my early days in Australia, I have seen unbelievable number of people living in a pigeon-hole like flat.
+In my early days in Australia, I have seen an unbelievable number of people living in a pigeon-hole like flat.
 Was it the “better life” that they were seeking down under?
 I couldn’t understand.
-However, I would never choose something like that to save few bucks.
+However, I would never choose something like that to save a few bucks.
 Please make sure that the room is of decent size, is not damp, dark or cold, have good air circulation and sunlight.
 Gloomy and dark places will just dampen your spirit which is not a good idea in those terrible job hunting days.

 8.Know Your Room-mates